news-document-pipeline-htw-berlin/crawler/README.md

 If you want to build the archive, please study the options in `settings.py` to slow down the spider.
 Don't forget to set the testrun variables to zero.

+#### 4) postillon

+It is possible to crawl postillon articles way back in the past.
+`year_to_crawl` sets the year to be crawled.
+In addition `limit_min_month_of_year_to_crawl` can be used to define the first month of the year to be crawled.

+For building the archive, you can set both to `False` to get the maximum amount of articles, but for daily use `year_to_crawl=2020` and `limit_min_month_of_year_to_crawl=10` (assuming it is October 2020) should be enough.

+If you want to build the archive, please study the options in `settings.py` to slow down the spider.
+Don't forget to set the testrun variables to zero or False.

 ----------------------------------------------------------